RealPortalPlayer/BaconEngineC/documentation/BaconEngine/Engine Layers.md

 ### CurrentUIUpdater

-This layer only uses `BE_LayerOnEvent` to be able to detect what is the currently selected UI element.
+This layer only uses `BE_Layer_OnEvent` to be able to detect what is the currently selected UI element.

 Not only will this help make stuff like input boxes easier to use, it will also make it faster, since it wouldn't have to constantly look for the uiWindow